|

 his brother Edward, aged 21.
 His older brother, William,

-27, lived at 83 Rotherham Road, Lowestoft, and his
+27, lived at 83 Rotherham Road, Lowestoft, formerly

 married sister, Helen Caroline Martin, 29, at 19 Hartley